vatsalmalkari/aot_fmab_ai/README.md

 pinned: true
 short_description: a rag model that answers aot & fmab questions
 ---
-# aot_fmab_ai
+# AOT & FMAB AI

-Hi everyone this is a Anime QA with Retrieval-Augmented Generation (RAG).
+Hi everyone!
+This is an **Anime QA system** built with **Retrieval-Augmented Generation (RAG)**.

-You can ask any question about the anime attack on titan or fullmetal alchemist brotherhood.
+You can ask any question about the anime **Attack on Titan (AOT)** or **Fullmetal Alchemist: Brotherhood (FMAB)**.

-There are three main options: trivia, summary, or fanfiction.
+There are three main response modes:

-Use trivia to get answers to quick questions about either anime.

-Summary for an episode, character summary or the plot summary.

-Fanfiction to make any fictional story up.
+- **Trivia** — Get quick factual answers about characters, episodes, or the anime world.
+- **Summary** — Receive summaries of episodes, characters, or overall plot.
+- **Fanfiction** — Generate short fictional stories set in the anime universe.

-# What this project does.
+# What This Project Does
-This project is a question-answering system for anime fans.

-It uses a RAG (Retrieval-Augmented Generation) approach to provide accurate, context-aware answers from anime content — like character bios, episode summaries, and trivia.
+This project is a **question-answering system for anime fans**.
+It uses a **RAG approach** to provide accurate, context-aware answers based on curated anime content like:

+- Character bios
+- Episode summaries
+- Trivia facts

-Instead of relying on AI to make things up, it first retrieves relevant facts from your own dataset, then uses Google Gemini to generate helpful responses.
+Instead of relying purely on AI generation, the system first **retrieves relevant facts** from a pre-built dataset and then uses **Google Gemini** to generate natural, informative responses.

-# Some features
+## Key Features

-Semantic Search — Finds the most relevant content using embeddings.
+- **Semantic Search** — Finds the most relevant content using embeddings.

-Generative Answers — Uses Gemini to give rich, natural language replies.
+- **Generative Answers** — Uses Google Gemini to produce rich, natural language replies.

-Supports Multiple Modes — Answer trivia, give summaries, or write fan fiction.
+- **Multiple Modes** — Supports trivia, summaries, and fanfiction.

-Custom Metadata Filtering — Search by anime, type (character/episode), and more.
+- **Custom Metadata Filtering** — Filter searches by anime, type (character/episode), and more.

-Fuzzy Matching — Smart matching even if you mistype names or titles.
+- **Fuzzy Matching** — Corrects typos and handles approximate queries intelligently.

+## Getting Started

+1. Populate the database with your JSON anime data (episode summaries, character bios, etc.).
+2. Launch the interactive **Gradio app**.
+3. Choose your mode (trivia, summary, fanfiction) and ask your question.
+4. Get accurate and creative AI responses based on your dataset!

+This project combines **semantic retrieval** and **generative AI** to give fans an interactive, fun, and informative anime experience.